damianoneill/healthbot/docs/device-health.md

 ![Health Focus](assets/health-focus.png)

-The sections below in this guide describe in detail these panes and how they can be interrupted.
+The sections below describe these panes and how they can be interpreted.

 ## Timeline View